Letztes Update: 20. Januar 2025

 Antwort der Redaktion

-To use RPM on Debian, you can utilize a tool called alien.
-Alien is a program that converts RPM packages into DEB packages, allowing you to install them on a Debian system.
-While this tool provides a solution, it's important to proceed with caution.
+To work with RPM on Debian, you can use a tool called alien.
+Alien is a program that allows you to convert RPM packages into Debian packages, making it possible to install RPM on Debian systems.
+It's a handy tool for those who need to use software distributed only in RPM format.

-To get started with using RPM on Debian, you need to install Alien.
+To get started with using RPM on Debian, you'll first need to install Alien.
 You can do this by running the following command in your terminal:

 sudo apt-get install alien

-Once installed, Alien can convert RPM packages to DEB format.
+Once Alien is installed, you can convert RPM packages to Debian format.
+Use the following command to perform the conversion:

 sudo alien -k your-package.rpm